boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 #### Partial Image data

-If your data source contains the partial data of the URL, enter the URL text with the proper patterns.
+If your data source contains partial data of the URL, enter the URL text with the proper patterns.

 For example, consider the following data source.

 ![Example data](/static/assets/visualizing-data/visualization-widgets/images/number-card/sample-image-data.png)